 You usually find that there will be a bit of deep water to cross before you get to the actual coral, obviously boats can’t moor ON the reef.
 You can see the bottom if the visibility is good and there should be lots of other people around.
 It’s not so bad, my 6 year old can do it.

-Will I See Sharks Snorkeling the Great Barrier Reef
+Will I See Sharks on the Reef?

 The dreaded S word.
-Shark, there, I’ve said it.
+Shark.
+There, I’ve said it.

-Only if you’re lucky!
+Only if you’re lucky.

 You are far more likely to see them scuba diving.
 You don’t often see them on top of the reef, in fact I’ve never seen one above the reef, only in the deeper water around the edge.
-You may get a glimpse of a black tip reef shark, too small to do you any damage, not that they’d want to.
+You may get a glimpse of a black tip reef shark, too small to do you any damage.
+Not that they’d want to.
 Sharks tend to clear off when people are splashing about.

 Are There Jelly Fish on the Great Barrier Reef?

 It’s always a possibility, but a fairly unlikely one.
 In Queensland we have Stinger Season from around November to May, it’s when the water is warm enough for the deadly Irukadje and Box jellyfish.

 Your chances of getting stung on the reef are lower than on the shore.
 In stinger season you will always be required to wear a full body stinger suit, only your face and finger tips are exposed.